THE TRANSMISSION GALLERY

 However, the new site was not ready to carry the World Service on 648 kHz (vacated by Daventry Radio 3) and until 1982 this frequency was transmitted from Crowborough using the noble old Aspidistra transmitter.

 When 648 kHz eventually moved to Orfordness it was radiated from a five tower array, whilst 1296 kHz used two parallel arrays, each of three towers.
 A standby monopole was provided for the 648 kHz transmitter.
+See the article by Dave Porter (G4OYX) from Tricks of the Trade (link at the bottom of the page).

 When BBC Transmission was privatised the site was taken over by VT Merlin.
 Later on 1296 kHz was used at times to test DRM, and was also sub-let for a period (2000/2001) during daylight hours to a Dutch commercial radio station, Radio Nationaal.